-Earlier this year, Lt.
+In 2016, Lt.
 Gov. Dan Patrick and Texas Senate Finance Chair Jane Nelson (R-Flower Mound) announced that they would begin incorporating zero-based budgeting into the state budget, drawing immediate praise from conservative lawmakers and Republican delegates at the Texas GOP convention.

 That promise was kept throughout the budget process and lawmakers maintain that it will be continued in the coming 86th legislative session.
 But as always, citizens will have to keep an eye on the process and should continue to encourage lawmakers to codify the practice of zero-based budgeting into state law.